Khalanar/vespre/README.md

 > All Python files were validated through VSCode linter and [Pep8 Online](http://pep8online.com/)

-For the sake of brevety and to avoid duplications, main pep8 issues have been listed below
+In the interest of brevity and to avoid duplications, main pep8 issues have been listed below:

 |  Python  |  Comments  |  Status  |
 | --- | --- | --- |